bradley-gersh/ly2xml/README.md

 ```

 where `FILE.ly` is your Lilypond source to convert to MusicXML.
 A sample file,
-`sample.ly`, is included in the repository as a demonstration.
+`sample.ly`, is included in the repository as a demonstration, along with a PDF
+of the associated music notation.

 ## Supported Commands